shreed27/OpenNova/README.md

   * Features a **Real-Time PyAudio Arc Reactor** that physically pulses to your voice.
   * **Live Hardware Telemetry** (`psutil`) streaming CPU, RAM, and Disk metrics directly to the HUD.
 * 📱 **TELEGRAM REMOTE C&C:** Securely text your machine from your phone.
 Take remote screenshots, run shell commands, or query local documents while you're offline.
 * ⚡ **DYNAMIC SKILL INJECTION:** Drop a `.py` file in the `/skills` folder.
-JARVIS instantly parses it, generates the OpenAI tool schema, and equips the ability in real-time.
+Nova instantly parses it, generates the OpenAI tool schema, and equips the ability in real-time.

 ## 🛠️ THE ARSENAL

-Out of the box, JARVIS is weaponized with:
+Out of the box, Nova is weaponized with:
 - `system_ops.py` & `file_ops.py`: Brightness, volume, file CRUD, app execution.
 - `camera_skill.py` & `screenshot_ops.py`: Local webcam capture and screen awareness.
 - `detection_skill.py`: YOLO-based real-time object detection.